 Knows your Goals

-A good financial adviser knows you aren’t saving money merely for the sake of saving money.
+A good advisor knows you aren’t saving money merely for the sake of saving money.
 You have hopes and dreams, and you’ve been thinking about the ways in which you’d like your money to go to work for you.
 Are you looking forward to enjoying your golden years in retirement?
 Are you facing the prospect of unexpected medical expenses for you, your parent or a spouse?
 Or do you want to ensure that one or more of your children has access to a quality education?
-Your financial adviser should know not just where you are financially, but where you want to go.
+Your advisor should know not just where you are, but where you want to go.

-After your financial adviser has determined the current state of your finances and your goals for the future, she’ll make a determination as to how best to allocate your resources.
+After the professional has determined the current state of your debt and your goals for the future, she’ll make a determination as to how best to allocate your resources.
 This is where her specialized education comes in.
-Your financial adviser should be able to make decisions on which types of investments and specific investments are right for you based on your goals, your temperament and your timeline.
+The expert should be able to make decisions on which types of investments and specific investments are right for you based on your goals, your temperament and your timeline.
 This is the skilled advice you’re paying her for!

 Minimizes your Tax Burden

 Paying taxes is your patriotic duty, but no one wants to give more to Uncle Sam than he has to.
-Your financial adviser will adapt her investment strategies to keep your tax burden as low as possible, ensuring that more of your money goes to work for you.
-If you own a small or large business in Las Vegas, or anywhere in the United States, your financial adviser will take into account both the taxes you owe personally and the taxes owed by your business.
+Your advisor will adapt her investment strategies to keep your tax burden as low as possible, ensuring that more of your money goes to work for you.
+If you own a small or large business in Las Vegas, or anywhere in the United States, they will take into account both the taxes you owe personally and the taxes owed by your business.

 Assists with your Estate Planning